Davidpazn/HousingPrediction-Statistics/README.md

 ## License

-This repository is licensed under ---- License.
+This repository is licensed under MIT License.
 See LICENSE for details.